-In addition, it is possible that the follow-on offering that occurred in November 2012, either on a standalone basis or when combined with future transactions, including issuances of new shares of our common stock, will cause us to undergo one or more additional ownership changes.
-In that event, we generally would not be able to use our pre-change loss or credit carryovers or certain built-in losses prior to such ownership change to offset future taxable income in excess of the annual limitations imposed by Sections 382 and 383 and those attributes already subject to limitations as a result of our prior ownership changes may be subject to more stringent limitations.
-As of December 31, 2012, we had approximately \$80.8 million of federal net operating loss carryforwards.
-We also had federal and state research and development tax credit carryforwards of approximately \$4.6 million available to offset future taxable income.
-These federal and state net operating loss and federal and state tax credit carryforwards will begin to expire at various dates beginning in 2025, if not utilized.
-In 2011, we completed a study to assess whether an ownership change has occurred, or whether there have been multiple ownership changes since our inception.
-Due to the significant costs and complexities associated with such study, we have not updated this study in 2012.
-Accordingly, our ability to utilize the aforementioned carryforwards and tax credits may be limited.
+In addition, it is possible that the follow-on offering that occurred in November 2012 and the Convertible Note Offering that occurred in May 2013, either on a standalone basis or when combined with future transactions, including issuances of new shares of our common stock, will cause us to undergo one or more additional ownership changes.
+With respect to our Convertible Note Offering, as of March 14, 2014, \$50.0 million in principal of Notes had been converted to common stock, resulting in the issuance of 11.0 million shares.
+In the event of ownership changes, we generally would not be able to use our pre-change loss or credit carryovers or certain built-in losses prior to such ownership change to offset future taxable income in excess of the annual limitations imposed by Sections 382 and 383 and those attributes already subject to limitations as a result of our prior ownership changes may be subject to more stringent limitations.
+As of December 31, 2013, we had approximately \$144.3 million of federal net operating loss carryforwards.
+We also had federal and state research and development tax credit carryforwards of approximately \$4.2 million available to offset future taxable income.
+These federal and state net operating loss and federal and state tax credit carryforwards will begin to expire at various dates beginning in 2030, if not utilized.
+Our ability to utilize the aforementioned carryforwards and tax credits may be limited.
 As a result, we may not be able to take full advantage of these carryforwards or tax credits for federal and state tax purposes.